JessyRiordan/TIY-BlogSite/growth-vs-fixed-mindset.md

     * [ ] praise/reward for effort and process
     * [ ] will get more effort, engagement, and perseverance
   * [ ] Study
-    * [ ] Children were told "You did great on this, you must be really smart."
+    * [ ] Children were told "You did great on this, you must have tired really hard."
     * [ ] When given a choice to take the simple test again or take a harder test, these students chose the simple test

 * [ ] Personal Situation